fysnet/emu_test/readme.txt

 instructions above the 80x186.
 Hence, use the ROM option.

 * To build the images
-The images are build using the NBASM assembler found at:
+The images are built using the NBASM assembler found at:
             http://www.fysnet/newbasic.htm
                  NBASM ver 00.26.77